TomeBorges/Bokeh/README.md

 Market representation using Bokeh module.

-Data file to be represented is hardcoded and should be stored in a folder called "Data", and resulting HTML will be saved on to a folder called "HTMLs"
+Data file to be represented is hardcoded and should be stored in a folder called "Data".
+Resulting HTML will be saved on to a folder called "HTMLs"

 ### Prerequisites
 * [Bokeh](https://bokeh.pydata.org/en/latest/)